4 Effective Solutions To Domestic Violence

 - Provision of childcare

 - Making it easy for victims to access the community services

-A lot of researchers think that the best solution for domestic violence is to prevent people from becoming abusers in the first place.
-A lot of strategies with regard to this show that this is possible.
+Researchers think that the best solution for domestic violence is to prevent people from becoming abusers in the first place.
+A lot of strategies concerning this show that this is possible.

-Extensive, cultural messages usually make a difference not merely what youngsters witness and hear from their families and neighbors but as well as from those who are their role models on television and in sporting arenas.
+Extensive, cultural messages usually make a difference not merely what youngsters witness and hear from their families and neighbors but also from those who are their role models on television and in sporting arenas.

-Additionally, a number of researchers think that children can potentially be directly trained at their schools and by their parents about the steps to end domestic violence.
+Additionally, several researchers think that children can potentially be directly trained at their schools and by their parents about the steps to end domestic violence.

-Again, the researchers found out that implementing the following will go a long way in providing a lasting solution to the issue of domestic violence:
+Again, implementing the following will go a long way in providing lasting solutions to domestic violence: